 Down payment loan from another lender than the mortgage company

 Sometimes, you can find better offers for a down payment loan by shopping around than by asking the mortgage company to provide your with a down payment loan.
 Use a loan website to compare different loans and find the cheapest one.
 It is important that you always choose a website that focus on your local market.
-If you want to buy a house in Sweden you should use a website such as www.låna10000.nu.
-If you want to buy a house in the US you should choose a US website such as moneysupermarket.com.

 The FHA program